3DGenomes/zedtool/README.md

 ### **Computation and Plotting Options**
 You can disable/enable various processing steps and visualizations by setting these values to 0/1.
 These are listed  below in the order in which they are performed.

 - `concatenate_detections`: Concatenate all detections from concatenate_detections_file using offsets from concatenate_offset_file. (`0`)
 - `apply_drift_correction`: Apply pre-made drift corrections from `drift_correction_file` to detections.
 If `correct_detections` is set then a drift correction file is written out that can be applied to a set of detections from the same experiment.(`0`)
 - `plot_detections`: Plot all detections as binned x-y images and 3D projections. (`0`)
-- `mask_on_density`: Remove detections based on density in the binned image.
+- `threshold_on_density`: Remove detections based on density in the binned image.
 Can be useful to remove background that can drag down the threshold for segmentation. (`0`)
 - `make_quality_metrics`: Compute quality metrics for fiducials before correction.
 Quality metrics are re-computed at the end after all corrections. (`0`)
 - `plot_fiducial_correlations`: Plot correlations between fiducials.
 Normally not necessary.
 Can be slow! (`0`)
 - `plot_fiducials`: Plot fiducials before any correction. (`0`)